 Directions

-1. Prepare the crust: Begin by crushing the Digestive biscuits (or graham crackers) until they resemble fine crumbs.
-This can be done using a food processor or by placing the biscuits in a ziplock bag and crushing them with a rolling pin.
-Combine the crushed biscuits with the melted butter and mix until evenly integrated.
+1. Prepare the crust: Crush the biscuits until they look like crumbs.
+You can use a food processor or put them in a ziplock bag and smash with a rolling pin.
+Mix the crumbs with the melted butter.

-2. Bake or chill the crust: Depending on whether you prefer a baked or no-bake cheesecake, you can either pre-bake the crust.
-For a baked crust, preheat your oven to 350°F (175°C), press the mixture firmly into the bottom of a springform pan, and bake for about 10 minutes.
-For a no-bake option, simply press the mixture into the pan and place it in the fridge to chill.
+2. Bake or chill the crust: If you like a baked crust, press it into a springform pan and bake at 350°F (175°C) for about 10 minutes.
+If you want no-bake, just press it in and pop it in the fridge to chill.

-6. Pour over the crust: Once the filling is fully combined, pour it over the cooled crust and spread evenly using a spatula.
+6. Pour over crust: Spread the filling over the cooled crust and smooth the top with a spatula.

-7. Refrigerate: Cover the cheesecake with plastic wrap and refrigerate for at least 4 hours, or preferably overnight, to allow it to set properly.
-This chilling time enhances the flavors and ensures a firm texture.
+7. Refrigerate: Cover with plastic wrap and chill for at least 4 hours, overnight is best.
+This makes it firm and lets the flavors settle.

 Pro Tips